 Choosing a lender isn't the first step in becoming a homeowner.
-In reality, the home buying process starts and ends with your finances.
-Without a reasonable FICO score, buying a house is more difficult and, you could end up renting longer than you expected in San Diego until your score improves.
+The content of your wallet begins the home buying process.
+Without an above average credit score, buying a house is harder and, you could find yourself renting for another couple of years in San Diego until your score improves.

-A FICO score is a collection of your years of credit history based on a model developed by Fair Isaac and Company.
+The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
 Most people traditionally have a score of 650, but scores range from 300 to 850.
-Since we've experienced an economic downturn, however, some people have seen their score lowered because of underemployment, closed credit card accounts, or credit card accounts terminated because the card didn't carry a high balance.
-Some of the factors in determining your FICO score include:
+Since we've experienced an economic downturn, however, some people have seen their score drop dramatically as a result of job loss, closed credit card accounts, or credit card accounts that were closed because they don't carry a balance.
+Some of the pieces in calculating your FICO score include:

 - Types of Credit — Do you have a healthy mix of loans and credit cards?